NCAR/geocat-f2py/INSTALLATION.md

 Once the dependencies listed above are installed, you can install GeoCAT-f2py with running the following command from the root-directory:

+   `./build.sh`

+which will generate all the required shared object (`.so`) files as well as automatically run the following code:

     pip install .

 For compatibility purposes, we strongly recommend using Conda to